osm-fr/sotmfr-website/2025/README.md

 If you only want to generate the website without local server run `npm run build`.<br>
 Generated pages (`./dist`) are not commited.

+Do not push dependencies update after the website was installed on the server, task on the server to get sources and build website is not adapted to upgrade dependencies.

 ### Conferences

 The [conferences data](./src/js/conferences.json) are injected in the [programme page](./src/html/pages/programme.html).